-Childhood Trauma Splitting is a psychological mechanism that allows someone to tolerate difficult and overwhelming feelings.
-It is often seen in Highly Sensitive Persons (HSPs) who suffer from Complex PTSD or childhood trauma.
-Having Trauma Splitting, or Structural Dissociation, means we are split into different parts, each with a different personality, feelings, and behaviour.
+Trauma Splitting, or Structural Dissociation, is a psychological mechanism that allows someone to tolerate complicated and overwhelming feelings.
+It is often seen in Highly Sensitive Persons (HSPs), Empaths, and Gifted Adults who suffer from Complex PTSD or childhood trauma.
+Having trauma splitting means your psyche is split into different parts, each with a different personality, feelings, and behavior.
 As a result, we feel completely different from moment to moment.
-Since Highly sensitive people(HSP) respond to Complex Trauma more intensely, trauma splitting may create a split in your psyche, causing a myriad of confusing symptoms.
-Dissociation and Childhood Trauma Splitting may also be why therapy doesn’t seem to work for you.
+Since Highly sensitive persons (HSPs) respond to Complex Trauma (CPTSD) more intensely, trauma splitting became their only resort in a dysfunctional family situation.
+Trauma splitting creates a split in your psyche, causing many confusing symptoms.
+Dissociation associated with it may also be why some therapies do not seem to work for you.

 Like any other of your reactions to stimuli, as a highly sensitive person (HSP) your trauma reactions are also more intense than most.
-As a result, many HSPs have used trauma splitting, or structural dissociation, as a way to cope.
+As a result, many HSPs and empaths have used trauma splitting, or structural dissociation, to cope.

 Your perceptivity and intolerance of injustice mean you are susceptible to existential depression.